eguneys/celeste-jumping/README.md

 ### Making a Platformer in Pico8

 This is an analysis of Pico8 Celeste platformer game source code.
 Game includes movement, collisions, jumping, wall sliding, dashing, moving platforms, pickups, linear level progression, and various platformer tricks to make it feel good.
-It doesn't include music or sound making.
+I don't discuss about music or sound making.

 ### Hello Platformer

 Three main issues I encountered with making a platformer.
 Physics, collisions, levels, also the camera.
 Here's two resources about physics I used:

-[Simple Physics Based Movement](https://stackoverflow.com/questions/667034/simple-physics-based-movement) [Building a Better Jump](https://www.youtube.com/watch?v=hG9SzQxaCm8)
+[Simple Physics Based Movement](https://stackoverflow.com/questions/667034/simple-physics-based-movement)

+[Building a Better Jump](https://www.youtube.com/watch?v=hG9SzQxaCm8)

 These define the parameters of the movements by means of sensible values.
 First one finds the friction and acceleration by means of maximum velocity and time needed to reach the maximum velocity.
 Second one finds the gravity and initial velocity by maximum velocity, maximum jump height, maximum horizontal distance taken during the jump.
 It also discusses about double jumping, and variable height jumping which are basically done by changing the gravity.